The speed of a chemical reaction makes a big difference to its effects.

 Fireworks involve metals reacting with oxygen in a fraction of a second...

-... but rusting happens over years, despite also involving metal + oxygen.
+... but rusting happens over a period of years, despite also involving a metal and oxygen.

 Rates of reaction

-rate of reaction = amount of reaction ÷ time taken
+rate of reaction = amount of product ÷ time taken

 As the reaction progresses, the rate of reaction slows down.
 The graph shows this by becoming less steep.

 There are several factors which change the rate of reaction.
-One big idea links them all, called collision theory.
+One big idea links them all - collision theory.